inspiredlabs/cwb.us.org/README.md

 How do we find our `Target Audience`?

 It should be safe to say that at this stage, `visitors from organic search & social media` have been fine for `sustainment`.
-But, even with an awesome content drive, SEO research and a tonne of luck – they might only be able to raise the volume slightly.
+But, even with an awesome content drive, tonnes of SEO and luck – that might only be able to raise the volume slightly.

-We don't want to forget them – but it's worthwhile considering what can happen if we're more ambitious.
+> We don't want to forget them – but what would happen if we're more ambitious?

 ### Beyond `sustainment`